af/stylepack/README.md

 Stylepack gives you:

 * CSS with all the features of Stylus
-* Proper style isolation using CSS Modules (though you can opt-out if you like)
+* Proper style isolation using CSS Modules (optional)
 * Shared variables between your JavaScript and styles
 * Support for webpack's awesome Hot Module Replacement for development mode